 Research

-Alzheimer’s Society has supported the development of Jelly Drops, award-winning bite-sized sweets designed to increase your water intake.
-Jelly Drops have been helping people with dementia with an easy and tasty way to support their hydration independently.
+Alzheimer’s Society has supported the development of Jelly Drops, delicious bite-sized sweets, designed to boost health and hydration.
+Jelly Drops have helped over 80,000 people living with dementia.

 What are Jelly Drops?